Ziton-live/Ziton-Flutter/README.md

 ### 2. Install it

-You can install packages from the command line:
+Install packages from the command line:

 with `pub`: